-Spin-coating made easy: the Ossila Personal Spin Coater offers the ideal solution for a busy lab where space is at a premium.
-It does not require a vacuum pump or nitrogen line, and offers better film quality - making it the ultimate plug-and-play spin coater.
-Its compact size and reduced need for servicing means you can optimise space in the glovebox or on the bench without compromising on functionality.
+The machine itself is compact and highly affordable, allowing everyone to implement spin coating in their research.
+It offers high-quality coating without the issues of substrate warping.
+As it does not require a vacuum pump or nitrogen line, it is truly the ultimate plug-and-play spin coater.
+Its compact size and reduced need for servicing enables you to optimise space in the glovebox or on the bench — without compromising on functionality.

 Spin Coater Features